Trade union federation: Background

 A prominent example of trade union federations is the national trade union federation— national trade union confederation or centre—which are composed of trade unions within a particular country.
 Most countries have a national trade union federation, with many countries having more than one.

 The largest national trade union federation is the All-China Federation of Trade Unions with a total membership of 302 million as of 2017.

 From 1935 to 1955 in the United States, there were two competing national trade union federations: the American Federation of Labor (AFL) and the Congress of Industrial Organizations (CIO).
 The AFL comprised primarily craft unions and was oriented towards the moderate and conservative end of the labour movement, while the CIO primarily comprised industrial unions which tended to be more radical.
 Prior to their reunification into the AFL-CIO in 1955, the two federations competed with each other for affiliates and influence.
 Even following their amalgamation, the AFL-CIO faced a split again in 2005 by the Change to Win Federation.

-In some regions, such as the Nordic countries, different federations exist on a sectoral basis, for example, for blue collar workers and professionals.

 As well as national federations, trade unions may establish international federations, either along industry lines as with global union federations such as the UITBB and the International Transport Workers' Federation, or across multiple industries, as with the International Trade Union Confederation (ITUC) and the World Federation of Trade Unions (WFTU).
 One of the ITUC's predecessors, the International Confederation of Free Trade Unions (ICFTU), was founded as an anti-communist splinter of the WFTU.

 Some federations may be founded as cross sections of workers organization and religious attitudes present, such as present within the Christian socialist or Christian democratic traditions, such as the French Confederation of Christian Workers (CFTC) and the Christian Trade Union Federation of Germany (CGB).
 A federation may also be founded on explicitly secular grounds such as the French Democratic Confederation of Labour (CFDT).
 Historically, the International Federation of Christian Trade Unions existed as an international federation of Christian trade unions, and later as the World Confederation of Labour, as it expanded to include Muslim and Buddhist trade unions as well.
 It was the smallest of the 3 major international federations during the cold war, and ended up merging with the ICTFU to form the ITUC.

-History

-The origins of trade union federations are intertwined with the development of trade unions themselves.